Suleyman1406/CSE310_Project/Answer.md

 - When there is a change on the online repo of github it is not synchronized with local repo and the pull command gets the version of the online repo from github.

+### What does the git clone command do
+-"git clone" command, simply; it allows us to copy any project from the remote repository to our